Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 **Run seabornplots.py**

-This programme imports the seaborn library and contains plots based on using seaborn.
+This programme imports the seaborn library and contains plots based on using seaborn with the Iris dataset.
+The dataset is also imported from seaborn library.
 You will be asked whether or not you wish to display the Iris Dataset, select Y to display, any other selection will result in no display of dataset.

 The following plots are contained and will display when the programme is executed.